jvta/AzureVM/README.md

 >
 >All disks configured by the template will be Managed Disks only - Unmanaged disks are not supported

 All you will need to get started is to review the sample parameter file and provide your own relevant inputs.
-It is recommended to reference Key Vault secrets for all protected settings like passwords, storage account keys or SAS tokens if using the DSC extension options.
+It is recommended to reference Key Vault secrets for all protected settings like local usernames and passwords (or domain usernames/passwords, storage account keys and SAS tokens if using some of the extension options).

 ## Deployment